 About the author

 New Frontiers participant, Donal Kerr, is the co-founder and COO of 4Securitas – an automated cybersecurity intelligent defence system.
-The startup will enable organisations to protect themselves against security threats without an IT or security background… [Read Donal’s profile]
+The startup will will enable organisations to protect themselves against hacking, malware, fraud and cybercrime.
+It will enable staff without an IT or security background to handle some of most critical and sophisticated security tasks, manage risk and reduce costs.